infracost/actions/README.md

 #### Permissions issue

 If you receive an error when running the `infracost comment` command in your pipeline, it's probably related to `${{ github.token }}`.
 This is the default GitHub token available to actions and is used to post comments.
-The default [token permissions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) work fine but `pull-requests: write` is required if you need to customize these.
+The default [token permissions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) are read-only by default and `pull-requests: write` is required.
 If you are using SAML single sign-on, you must first [authorize the token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 #### The `add GIT_SSH_KEY` step fails